-The syndicate's asset holdings expose it to market risk, driven by the following sub-risk types: spread, currency, and interest rate risks.
-The syndicate is also exposed to liquidity risk; however, this risk is low given the investment strategy with significant cash (and cash equivalent) holdings in place.
+The Syndicate's asset holdings expose it to market risk, driven by the following sub-risk types: spread, currency, and interest rate risks.
+The Syndicate is also exposed to liquidity risk; however, this risk is low given the investment strategy with significant cash (and cash equivalent) holdings in place.

-The syndicate's investment policy is established by the Board following recommendations by the CMAL Investment Committee.
-In order to mitigate market risk, the Board, through delegation to the Investment Committee, monitors the economic situation to seek to anticipate any future interest rate and spread risk movements and to take appropriate action to mitigate its effect on the value of syndicate assets.
+The Syndicate's investment policy is established by the SMC following recommendations by the managing agency and the investment manager.
+In order to mitigate market risk, the Board, through delegation to the SMC, monitors the economic situation to seek to anticipate any future interest rate and spread risk movements and to take appropriate action to mitigate its effect on the value of syndicate assets.
 Investment risk appetite and relevant KRIs (e.g. Value at Risk (VaR), average rating, etc.) are reviewed and agreed annually in line with investment strategy and is regularly monitored to flag any deviations from the agreed risk appetites.